The Extras That Make a “Complete Meal”:

 - Vitamin B5 (pantothenic acid) – Vitamin B5 is found in the blood plasma.
 It is essential to maintain the body’s balance of sodium and potassium, and therefore vital for regulation of body fluids and blood pressure.
 It is found in all living cells, plant and animal.
 Vitamin B5 is used in the body by bacterial flora in the intestines.
 B5 and B2 work together with CoQ10 to synthesis fatty acids.

-- Crenic Acid and Apocrenic Acid – Crenic acid is an organic acid existing in vegetable mould, when exposed to air the oxidation of the crenic acid forms apocrenic acid, which goes brown, giving it’s colour, soluble in water.
+- Crenic Acid and Apocrenic Acid – Crenic acid is an organic acid existing in vegetable mould; when exposed to air, the oxidation of the crenic acid forms apocrenic acid, which goes brown, giving it’s colour, soluble in water.

-- 70 Micronutrients – Micronutrients are different from macronutrients (carbohydrates, protein and fat) because they are only required in tiny amounts but are still essential for good health.
+- 70 Micronutrients – Micronutrients are different from macronutrients (carbohydrates, protein and fat) because they are only required in tiny amounts, but are still essential for good health.
 Micronutrients include boron, calcium, chloride, chromium, cobalt, copper, fluoride, iodine, iron, lithium, magnesium, manganese, phosphorus, potassium, selenium, sodium, sulfur and zinc.

-- 24 Botanical Extracts – Botanical extracts are processed by scientifically eliminating the non-beneficial parts of a plant, then continually processing it to reach a ratio that shows the amount of actual plant processed vs. the actual amount of the beneficial finished product.
+- 24 Botanical Extracts – Botanical extracts are processed by scientifically eliminating the non-beneficial parts of a plant, then continually processing it to reach a ratio that shows the amount of actual plant processed versus the actual amount of the beneficial finished product.
 As an example, Alfalfa Leaf 4:1 means that four pounds of alfalfa leaves were processed to produce one pound of finished powdered herb.
 This means that Alfalfa 4:1 is 4 times stronger than the raw herb powder.
-The botanical extracts are beneficial for optimal wellbeing.
+The botanical extracts are beneficial for optimal well-being.

 - 17 Amino Acids – The building blocks of protein; proteins provide structure for all living things, and in various forms it participates in vital chemical processes that sustain life.
 There are 28 commonly known amino acids.
 Nine of these are called essential amino acids and cannot be produced by the body.
 They must be obtained from food or supplements (making them ‘essential’).
 The other 19 can be produced by the body from other amino acids as needed.
-Amino acids are utilized to make crucial substances in the body including enzymes, hormones, haemoglobin, and antibodies.
+Amino acids are utilised to make crucial substances in the body including enzymes, hormones, haemoglobin, and antibodies.
 They have a role in repairing muscles, ligaments, tendons, organs, glands, nails/claws and hair.
 They also enable vitamins and minerals to carry out their jobs efficiently.

 - Marine lipid concentrate – This refers to omega-3 polyunsaturated fatty acids.
 Omega-3 is found in oil from certain types of fish, vegetables and other plant sources.
-Marine lipid concentrate is sourced from plants, and studies show benefits for healthy skin and coat, cardiovascular system and heart, muscles and joints.
+Marine lipid concentrate is sourced from plants, and studies show it can have benefits for healthy skin and coat, cardiovascular system and heart, muscles and joints.

 - Olive Oil – Studies into the benefits of olive oil on pet health are mixed.
 There are only a few published studies where pets were fed olive oil for specific health complaints.
-However, the following results have been recorded – the addition of olive oil in the diet had a positive effect on digestibility when compared to sunflower oil for both dogs and cats, and it may play a beneficial role in feline weight control.
+However, the following results have been recorded – the addition of olive oil in the diet had a positive effect on digestibility when compared to sunflower oil for both dogs and cats, and it may play a beneficial role in canine weight control.

 - Organic Flaxseed Oil – Flaxseed is rich in fibre and omega-3 fatty acids, which we know have beneficial physiological effects.
 Flaxseed is great for the cardiovascular system because it is the richest source of both ALA (alpha-linolenic acid) and lignans.
-Lignans are found in the cell walls of plants, and has proven health benefits for human and animal bodies.
+Lignans are found in the cell walls of plants, and have proven health benefits for human and animal bodies.

 - Borage Seed Oil – Has one of the highest amounts of GLA (linolenic acid) of any seed oils.
 It is thought to provide therapeutic benefits in cases of rheumatologic illness due to it’s anti-inflammatory effects.
 It therefore may also have benefits for arthritis, atopic eczema, and respiratory inflammation.